Statutory acquisition–related dollar thresholds-adjustment for inflation

 Key Rules

-- The FAR Council must adjust all statutory acquisition-related dollar thresholds for inflation every five years using the CPI-U.
+- Statutory acquisition-related dollar thresholds in the FAR are adjusted for inflation every five years using the CPI-U.

-- Only thresholds specified in law as factors for procurement policy applicability are subject to adjustment, as determined by the FAR Council.
+- Only thresholds defined in law as factors for procurement policy applicability are adjusted, as determined by the FAR Council.

-- Certain thresholds, such as those related to bonds, wage rate requirements, service contract labor standards, and trade agreements, are not subject to inflation adjustment under this section.
+- Certain thresholds (bonds, wage rates, service contract labor standards, and Trade Agreements Act thresholds) are not subject to inflation adjustment.

-- Adjusted thresholds apply to all contracts and subcontracts, regardless of award date, for the remainder of the contract term unless further adjusted.
+- Adjusted thresholds apply to all contracts and subcontracts, regardless of when awarded, for the remainder of their term.

 - The latest adjustment calculations are published online for public access.